open-meadow/hello-world/README.md

 Anywho.
 I'm a novice programmer.
 For me, reading open-source code is like reading a book where all the pages are written in different languages.
 Also, they're jumbled.

 Well, no more.
-For the first time ever (after everyone else), I've written a piece of code that can be understood by anyone, anywhere regardless of race, gender of programming ability.
+For the first time ever (after everyone else), I've written a piece of code that can be understood by anyone, anywhere regardless of race, gender, programming ability or overall intelligence.

 Without any further ado, I write these words for the thousandth time.